yommexg/energy-funding-service-social-feed-mobile-app/README.md

 ## Features

 - Simulated user authentication (login, signup, logout) using mock APIs
-- Aggregated posts from multiple influencers with text, image, and video content
+- Aggregated posts from multiple influencers with text, image, and video content using mock APIs
-- Infinite scrolling with smooth loading placeholders using FlashList (instead of Flatlist) for high-performance feed rendering
+- Infinite scrolling with smooth loading placeholders using FlashList from "@shopify/flash-list"" (instead of Flatlist) for high-performance feed rendering
-- Mobile-first design using Tailwind CSS with NativeWind
+- Mobile-app design using Tailwind CSS with NativeWind
+- Animations with react-native-reanimated
 - Dark/Light theme support
 - Navigation with Expo Router
 - Modular, reusable components
-- State management with Redux Toolkit
+- State management and Error Management with Redux Toolkit
+- Nice Error Message display to user with "Alert" from React Native
 - API interactions with Axios
-- Authentication state persistence using AsyncStorage
+- Authentication state persistence with user stored using AsyncStorage ("@react-native-async-storage/async-storage")
+- Picking videos or images from the device gallery or camera using "expo-image-picker"
+- Previewing selected media using "expo-video" and "expo-image"
+- Use of "react-native-safe-area-context" to keep your UI properly positioned and unobstructed on devices with notches, curved edges, or home indicators.

 ---

 ## Tech Stack

+- React
 - React Native
 - Expo & Expo Router
 - NativeWind (Tailwind CSS for React Native)